LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 **By default**, all channels will use the **Master** power setting, and this option allows a **custom** power setting to be set on a channel, or for the channel set to use the **Master** power setting.

+#### Ch Squelch<!-- linebreak -->

+Controls the custom / individual squelch assigned to the channel.

+See also the section in about controlling power.

+**By default**, all channels will use the **Master** squelch setting.
+This is the squelch value defined in the Options squelch setting for the band of the channel.
+A **custom** squelch setting can be applied to the channel by pressing the right and left arrow keys.
+Custom squelch settings are in 5% steps.

 #### Accepting and saving the changes to the channel<!-- linebreak -->

 - Pressing the **Green** menu key confirms the changes.
 - Pressing **Function** + **Green** saves the settings to the codeplug, or in the case of the VFO the changes are saved to the non-volatile settings.
 - Pressing the **Red** menu key closes the menu without making any changes to the channel.

+<div style="page-break-after: always; break-after: page;"></div>

+### Language Screen

+This screen allows the language of the on screen texts to be selected.
+Notes.
+1. This does not change the language of the Voice Prompts, because the voice prompts are not part of the main firmware file and must be loaded separately using the OpenGD77 CPS.
+2. Not all languages are actively maintained by the original native translator, so the translations of some langaues are not perfect.
+If you noticed a problem with a language translation, please post to the https://www.opengd77.com forum, providing a better translation.

 <div style="page-break-after: always; break-after: page;"></div>